ljupcho/ljupcho.github.io/_posts/2023-08-20-Rust-vs-Golang.md

 ```

 This would be the setup we would normally use in production using a kubernetes cluster.
 In this setup Rust is twice better with serving 63K requests in 10s (we don’t see a difference here with the test when Rust was run from the terminal) with 6.4K requests per second and 54ms for a request.
 Golang serves 33K requests in 10s (huge drop from the test when run from terminal) with 3.2K requests per second and 67ms for a request.
 I am kind of perplexed with these results, the k8s setup is probably the one I can trust more, but still don’t know the Golang case when run from the terminal as I was not able to find any errors.

+Conclusion:
+When `maxIdleConnection` is not set and only set the max connections golang is just slightly worse than rust, with rust 7.8K req/s and golang with 7.2K req/s for the 60s test with 30 connections and 30 threads.
+These results are even more favorable for rust when I have low concurrency with 2 threads and 10 connections, rust has 5.8K req/s and golang has 2.8K req/s.
+However, when I have `maxIdleConnections` set to 25 for golang and min_connection set to 25 for rust, I get golang 17.5K req/s and rust 8.7K req/sec for the 60s test with 30 connections and 30 threads.
+I tried setting the min_connection in rust but no dice (for both sea-orm and sqlx drivers).
+On low concurrency golang still beats rust with 11.8K req/s to 5.8K req/s for rust with 2 threads and 10 connections just because it scales better with more idle database connections.
+Basically increasing the min_connection for the rust db driver did nothing in terms of performance whereas for golang made a huge impact.
+Both golang and rust use the same database which is a docker image and pull data from the same table and have the same response json output.
+This might mean that it is better to have one big application with more idle db connections instead of microservices each with small or 1 idle db connections, in such cases rust is better.

 There's this point that you would use Rust in case you have high memory cases or cpu for that matter, but isn't everything now highly consuming.
 Golang hasn't yet still picked up to the point I was hoping it would, rather than talking about rust ever becoming popular, but if people continue adopting it for these edge cases I am sure they will start using it for any other tasks as they get used to the concepts.